-- Explain the theory and practice of Traumatic Incident Reduction
+- Describe the theory and practice of Traumatic Incident Reduction

-- Explain the theory and practice of Unblocking
+- Describe the theory and practice of Unblocking

-- Explain the theory of the traumatic network
+- Explain the nature of the traumatic incident network

 - Analyze the nature of an activity cycle

-- Describe unresolved traumatic incidents as incomplete activity cycles
+- Show how unresolved traumatic incidents are incomplete activity cycles

 - Predict how reactivation (triggering) affects clients’ everyday lives